simplicitesoftware/docs/content/CTG_50_docs/CTG_70_devops/LSN_310_tests-coverage/tests-coverage.md

 To enable coverage measurement of unit tests execution just pass the `JACOCO_MODULES` environment variable to the container with a list of spece-separated modules (e.g. `-e JACOCO_MODULES="MyModule MyOtherModule"`).

-The JaCoCo agent exec file is generated at the location denoted by the `JACOCO_DESTFILE` environment variable which defaults to `/usr/local/tomcat/jacoco.exec` which should be mounted from the host machine.
+The JaCoCo agent exec file is generated at the location denoted by the `JACOCO_DESTFILE` environment variable which defaults to `/usr/local/tomcat/jacoco/jacoco.exec` (the default `/usr/local/tomcat/jacoco` folder of this file should be mounted from the host machine - e.g. `-v ./jacoco:/usr/local/tomcat/jacoco`- for report generation, see bellow).

 > **Note**: you can use the import specification mechanism to automate the modules import and unit tests execution.